jhu04/csci-4061/project-4/README.md

     if received a IMG_OP_EXIT packet
         break;

-    //else received a IMG_OP_ROTATE packet --> image processing on it
+    otherwise, it's and IMG_OP_ROTATE packet (indicates image data packets incoming) receive image data packets in a loop

     Image Processing

-    //Sending packets: if error occurs, create an IMG_OP_NAK packet and send it to client
-    //Sending packets: if successful, create an IMG_OP_ACK packet with processed image data and send to client if error occurs
+    if error occurs
         send IMG_OP_NAK packet

     send IMG_OP_ACK packet
-}
+    read image file data into chunks of a byte stream and send to client in a loop }

 Close connection socket
 Clean-up

-//Main server thread doesn't need to intervene, this client handler just drops out pthread_detach() //release resources pthread_exit()